-&lt;sup>151 The requirement to develop PNR systems is a new obligation, set forth in resolutions 2396 (2017) and 2482 (2019).
+1 The requirement to develop PNR systems is a new obligation, set forth in resolutions 2396 (2017) and 2482 (2019).
 Moreover, resolution 2482 (2019) requires States to implement PNR not only for counter-terrorism purposes, but also for serious crime purposes.
-The introduction of PNR will become a new standard under Annex 9 of the "Chicago Convention", effective from February 2021.
+The introduction of PNR will become a new standard under annex 9 of the Convention on International Civil Aviation, effective from February 2021.